Shopify/quilt/packages/ast-utilities/README.md

 ### `transform(code, ...transforms)`

 This utility applies any number of transforms onto a given block of code and returns the resulting string.
+See [Transforms](#transforms) examples below.

 ### `astFrom(code)`

 This utility provides a simple way to parse a string into an AST statement.

 ```
-import {fromAst} from '@shopify/ast-utilities';
+import {astFrom} from '@shopify/ast-utilities';

 const module = '@shopify/ast-utilities';
 const util = 'compose';

-const ast = fromAst`
+const ast = astFrom`
   const {${util}} = require("${module}");
 `;
 ```